Of Commerce, Counsel & the Coin

 Palantir IPO

-30 September.
-Direct listing on the New York Stock Exchange.
-Government-contract revenues, drawn from the Department of Defense, ICE, HHS and the UK NHS, become publicly visible at scale and impossible to disclaim.
+A direct listing on the New York Stock Exchange on 30 September makes government-contract revenues, drawn from the Department of Defense, ICE, HHS and the UK NHS, publicly visible at scale and impossible to disclaim.

 2022